Team Performance Science Guide · reference

 Post-Acquisition Integration

-stubAppendix C. Beachhead #3 — integration drag, cultural misalignment, role redundancy, and the CAMS signature of deals that underperform post-close.
+stubAppendix C. Integration drag, cultural misalignment, role redundancy, and the CAMS signature of deals that underperform post-close.

 - D.